unbornchikken/NOOOCL/README.md

     nodeBuffer.length,
     nodeBuffer);

-// We can use the following shortcut syntax instead of the above constructor call:
+// You can use the following shortcut syntax instead of the above constructor call:
 // var openCLBuffer = CLBuffer.wrap(context, nodeBuffer);

 var otherBuffer = new Buffer(nodeBuffer.length);